-- 2. The reading from Wolf shows how the cross changes our relationship with those who have wronged us.
-The cross is an enormous resource for forgiveness and reconciliation. - a) Wolf names two major barriers to forgiveness: - i.
-We fear the perpetrator, feeling that if we grant him any humanity that somehow his evil will continue. - ii.
-We deny the depth of our own sinfulness, hiding how much our own hearts are like those of the perpetrator. - e) But the cross deals with both barriers.
+Second, the reading from Volf shows how the cross changes our relationship with those who have wronged us.
+The cross is an enormous resource for forgiveness and reconciliation.
+Volf names two major barriers to forgiveness: a) we fear the perpetrator, feeling that if we grant him any humanity that somehow his evil will continue, and b) we deny the depth of our own sinfulness, hiding how much our own hearts are like those of the perpetrator.
+But the cross deals with both barriers.
 The cross (especially if we look at the "Battle" metaphor for the atonement) assures us that evil will not triumph, that in the end all will be put right.
-We do not, therefore, have to be the perpetrator's executioner. - f) The cross also shows us that we are equally sinners yet also eternally loved.
-This frees us to admit our common sinfulness with the perpetrator. - g) It is difficult to imagine how one could live a life of forgiveness without a profound grasp of the cross. - 3.
-The excerpt of the poem by Edward Shillito shows how the cross changes our attitude toward suffering.
-The cross does not give us a simple rational answer to the question of why God allows suffering in the world to continue. - a) However, the cross gives us something that no other philosophy or religion offers us - a God who cares so much for us that he is willing to become involved in our suffering.
+We do not, therefore, have to be perpetrator's 'executioner.'
+The cross also shows us that we are equally sinners yet also eternally loved.
+This 'frees' us to admit our common sinfulness with the perpetrator.
+It is difficult to imagine how one could live a life of forgiveness without a profound grasp of the cross.

-- b) We may not know the exact reason that God has allowed suffering to continue, but we know he must have a very good one, since he was willing to take on our suffering himself.
-Whatever we say about God and suffering, we cannot accuse the God who was in Jesus Christ on the cross of indifference. - c) If we don't believe in the cross, then it is impossible to believe that the suffering of innocents can ever have any valid purpose at all. - d) Shillito's famous poem rightly points to the mysterious "healing balm" of knowing that the God of the cross (alone) has scars. - 4.
-The reading from the Scottish preacher M'Cheyne reminds us deeply of God's love for us.
-The cross is at least as great a testimony of our value and worth to God as it is of our sinfulness. - a) Why would God endure such infinite pain?
+Third, the excerpt of the poem by Edward Shillito shows how the cross changes our attitude toward suffering.
+The cross does not give us a simple rational answer to the question of why God allows suffering in the world to continue.
+However, the cross gives us something that no other philosophy or religion offers us--a God who cares so much for us that he is willing to become involved in our suffering.
+We may not know the exact reason that God has allowed suffering to continue, but we know he must have a very good one, since he was willing to take on our suffering himself.
+Whatever we say about God and suffering, we cannot accuse the God who was in Jesus Christ on the cross of indifference.
+If we don't believe in the cross, then it is impossible to believe that the suffering of innocents can ever have any valid purpose at all.
+Shillito's famous poem rightly points to the mysterious 'healing balm' of knowing that the God of the cross (alone) has scars.

+Fourth, the reading from the Scottish preacher M'Cheyne reminds us deeply of God's love for us.
+The cross is at least as great a testimony of our value and worth to God as it is of our sinfulness.
+Why would God endure such infinite pain?
 For us.
-What greater personal affirmation is possible? - b) The cross is, therefore, psychologically transforming.
-It does not simplistically lead us to either high self-esteem or low self-esteem. - c) It is the greatest possible foundation for recognizing one's own value and worth, yet it comes with the humbling, sobering message of our sin. - d) It keeps us from either inferiority or superiority.
+What greater personal affirmation is possible?
+The cross is, therefore, psychologically transforming.
+It does not simplistically lead us to either 'high self-esteem' nor 'low self-esteem.'
+It is the greatest possible foundation for recognizing one's own value and worth, yet it comes with the humbling, sobering message of our sin.
+It keeps us from either inferiority or superiority.
 It creates a unique, stable, balanced, solid self-image.